ramithks/chatme/README.md

 - QR code scanner for device token sharing is not implemented
 - Firebase Cloud Messaging for push notifications is not fully implemented, but OneSignal push notifications are available as an alternative

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check issues page if you want to contribute.

 ## Author

 Ramith K S